inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

    :end-before: !End
    :name: L3 socket send example

-The network protocols are in fact connectionless, so when the protocol module receives the connect request, it simply remembers the remote address, and uses it as the default destination address for later sends.
+The network protocols are, in fact, connectionless, so when the protocol module receives the connect request, it simply remembers the remote address, and uses it as the default destination address for later sends.